TalhaIsrar/RISCV-RV32IM-AXI4-Lite-SoC/tb/README.md

 # Testbench (TB) Folder

-This folder contains the **verification testbenches** for the RISC-V core design.
+This folder contains the **verification testbenches** for the RISCV SoC design.
 The goal of these tests is to validate both functionality and performance under different workloads.

 The processor was tested using a variety of test assembly codes.
 To further test the processor real life examples were used.
 These can be found at [Example Programs](../programs/tests/examples) with their [Results](../imgs/tests/programs).